Unsuccessful attacks on London, Thames Estuary and aircraft factories.

 The Battle Over Surrey and South London

 The first major contact occurred near Guildford, where No. 607 Squadron intercepted He 111s and Do 17s, supported by Bf 109s of JG 3 and JG 26.
 They were joined by No. 605 Squadron.
 One Do 17 was confirmed destroyed by No. 607, but the squadron suffered heavy losses—six Hurricanes were shot down in their first day of combat, with three pilots killed.
-One No. 605 Hurricane collided with a He 111 near Alton, Hampshire, destroying both aircraft; P/O G.M.
-Forrester was killed.
-Another Hurricane was hit by crossfire, but the pilot bailed out safely.

 No. 303 (Polish) Squadron, led by Flight Lieutenant John “Johnny” Kent, scrambled twelve Hurricanes and engaged Bf 109s near Tonbridge.
 Sgt.
 Frantisek and Zumbach both claimed victories, while F/Lt Kent downed a Bf 110.
 Frantisek also claimed a He 111, though it was awarded only as a probable; the bomber limped home with casualties aboard.
 Sgt.
-Wünsche was shot down and bailed out safely; Frantisek crash-landed unhurt, but his Hurricane was written off.
+Wünsche was shot down and baled out safely; Frantisek crash-landed unhurt, but his Hurricane was written off.

 The Duxford Wing Intervenes